danielsaidi/website_danielsaidi/collections/_bands/magnus-wakander.md

 last-updated: 2020
 ---

-After 10 years, me and Magnus have started making music together again.
-Our two albums together - "Svärta" and the newly released "Soul Bleed" - is out on YouTube, Spotify, Apple Music, Tidal etc.
+After a few years apart, me and Magnus have started making music together again.
+Our two albums - "Svärta" and "Soul Bleed" - are out on YouTube, Spotify, Apple Music, Tidal etc.